UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 The first time you log in to a new server, you'll get a popup telling you that the server's host key is not cached in the registry - this is normal and is because you have never connected to this server before.
 If you want to, you can check the host fingerprint against our current key fingerprints.

-### Login nodes
+### DSH HPC Cluster Login nodes

-The DSH HPC cluster uses two login nodes: `dsh-sge2log01` and  `dsh-sge2log02`, both of which are identical and you can connect to either.
+The DSH HPC Cluster uses two login nodes: `dsh-sge2log01` and  `dsh-sge2log02`, both of which are identical and you can connect to either.
 The alias `cluster` can also be used as a shortcut to automatically connect to a login node (`dsh-sge2log01` by default).
 The login nodes allow you to manage your files, compile code and submit jobs.

 Very short (<15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted to the scheduler as a job, as login nodes are shared resources.
 Running memory intensive jobs or jobs with long runtimes on the login nodes may negatively impact the performance of the node for other users, so please be mindful.
 Any user processes identified as being disruptive to normal system operation may be killed without warning.

 ### Logging in to a specific machine

 As noted [above](3-DSH_Cluster.md#logging-in), you can use SSH to access a specific machine by name.
-Typically this would be one of the login nodes (either `dsh-sge2log01` or `dsh-sge2log02`), or a [Customer Specialist Server](3.2-Customer_Specialist_Servers.md) that has been created for your project.
+Typically this would be one of the DSH HPC Cluster login nodes (either `dsh-sge2log01` or `dsh-sge2log02`), or a [Customer Specialist Server](3.2-Customer_Specialist_Servers.md) that has been created for your project.
 A reminder of the command structure for doing this is provided below.
 ```
 ssh <DSH_userid>@dsh-sge2log01
-ssh <DSH_userid>@dsh-sge2log02
+ssh <DSH_userid>@<DSH_system_name>
 ```
-  - (Tip 1: The shortform alias `cluster` can also be used to connect to the `dsh-sge2log01` login node)
+  - _Tip 1: The shortform alias `cluster` can also be used to connect to the `dsh-sge2log01` login node_
-  - (Tip 2: If you've logged into DSH Desktop using your regular DSH userid, you can typically omit the "<DSH_userid@" portion of the command, for example: `ssh cluster`)
+  - _Tip 2: If you've logged into DSH Desktop using your regular DSH userid, you can typically omit the "<DSH_userid@" portion of the command, for example: `ssh cluster`_

 ### Login problems
-If you experience difficulties logging in to the DSH HPC cluster, please make sure that you are typing your DSH user ID and your password correctly (and note that the DSH userid is distinct from your UCL userid, if you have one).
+If you experience difficulties logging in to systems in the DSH HPC environment, please make sure that you are typing your DSH user ID and your password correctly (and note that the DSH userid is distinct from your UCL userid, if you have one).
 If you have recently updated your password, it may take some time to propagate to all UCL systems -- consider giving it some time and trying again later.

-If you still cannot access the DSH HPC, but are able to access DSH Desktop, please contact us on rc-support@ucl.ac.uk indicating you are having difficulty accessing in the DSH HPC Cluster.
+If you still cannot access DSH HPC systems, but are able to access DSH Desktop, please email us at <rc-support@ucl.ac.uk> indicating that you are having difficulty accessing the DSH HPC, and specifying which systems where possible.

 If you cannot access anything in the DSH, you may need to request a password reset from the Service Desk.
 Please, contact our support team - [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222)